nelsonic/github-scraper/README.md

 - **u**: *username* (the GitHub username of the person)
 - **timestamp**: *startdate* when the person first starred/watched (a repo) or followed a person
 > note: when multiple timestamps are recorded this signifies that the person starred and then un-starred (or un-watched) the repo or followed then un-followed a person.

+### 4. starred

+Which repositories has the person starred?

 <br />